 Renmin (People’s) Park is a large verdant oasis in the downtown area of the city of Chengdu.
-The sprawling park covers over 100,000 m2 and features landscaped gardens, walkways, bodies of water and tea houses, which epitomize the laid-back rhythm of the metropolis.
-Renmin Park is a popular leisure area where locals and travelers come to walk, read books, play games, dance and more.
+The sprawling park covers over 100,000 m2 and features landscaped gardens, walkways, bodies of water, and tea houses, which epitomize the laid-back rhythm of the metropolis.
+Renmin Park is a popular leisure area where locals and travelers come to walk, read books, play games, dance, and more.
 Young visitors have fun at a children’s playground, equipped with a variety of entertaining facilities (slides, merry-go-round and such).

 One of the most pleasant activities in Renmin Park is drinking tea in one of the park’s tea houses.
 You will find them in beautiful settings overlooking a lake or a stream, for example.
 “Land of Ease” is how people call Chengdu, and tea houses are the very best places where you can see why.
-Besides enjoying the superb taste of your tea and admiring the beautiful environment, you may benefit from performances which tend to take place on occasion.
+Besides enjoying the superb taste of your tea and admiring the beautiful environment, you may benefit from performances that tend to take place on occasion.

 Walking along 350-meter long Jinshui (Gold Water) Stream is a scenic experience.
 Quiet waters flowing over a cobblestone bed, edged by tall willow, peach, and other trees, will fill your heart and spirit with calm and joy.
 The path leads you to the artificial lake, with an island in its center and the water full of goldfish.
 Just before you find the lake, take some time to admire Rockery Square and its 12-meter (40-feet) high and 43-meter (140-feet) wide rock waterfall.
 Make sure to rent a boat and marvel at the surrounding scenery.